Dear readers of this blog,

 Here it goes the third recipe in collaboration with an Italian store: a risotto with taleggio cheese and speck.
 After my debut with Spaghetti alla Puttanesca and later with the tiramisu recipe, which I previously had published on this site, the third proposal seemed clear.
 I am happy that at the same time I am writing this post, the recipe is already having a good welcoming the first day in the store.
 Elias, the owner, is telling me that his clients are very happy with the card, the ingredients and thrilled to try to cook this risotto.

 Although there aren’t detailed historical references, we know the word stracchino comes from the dialect from the area (“stracch”), which means tired.
 These cheeses were produced at the end of the summer in the alpine valleys with the milk from the tired cows after a long back journey from the hillside pastures.
-But it would not be until last century when it started to be commercialised as Taleggio.
+But it would not be until the last century when it started to be commercialized as Taleggio.

 Today things have changed and obviously, it’s not only produced in the mountains, but its characteristic smell and flavour are still so unmistakable that makes it one of the most appreciated cheeses in Italy.
 Also for me!